-- 328 Documents attributes above can be verified by trust services of different types. - Basic trust services types (trust services functions provided dependent on concrete demand) are: - 331 creation, verification, and validation of electronic signatures and seals; - 332 creation, verification, and validation of electronic time stamps;
+- Table 1: document's attributes needed for providing document's legal function - 328 fulfillment - Documents attributes above can be verified by trust services of different types. - 330 Basic trust services types (trust services functions provided dependent on concrete demand) - 331 are:

-333 - monitoring of legal status;

-- neutral inter-domain gateways (nIDG).
-If there is a gateway between domains (jurisdictions), there should be a profile for this nIDG based on agreement between these domains.
-Each nIDG profile should "know" what attributes are mandatory for each domain.
-On the technological level, a nIDG shall implement some protocol translation or translation of different protocols or standards from one domain to another.
+- 332 a) Creation, verification, and validation of electronic signatures and seals. - 333 b) Monitoring of legal status. - 334 c) Creation, verification, and validation of electronic time stamps. - 335 d) Providing neutral inter-domain gateways (nIDG). - 336 If there is a gateway between domains (jurisdictions), there should be a profile for this nIDG - 337 based on agreement between these domains.
+Each nIDG profile should "know" what - attributes are mandatory for each domain.
+On the technological level, a nIDG shall implement - 339 some protocol translation or translation of different protocols or standards from one domain to - another.
 For mathematical description of nIDG functions please refer to ANNEX 2.
-Trust services (incl. nIDGs) work with national identification schemes on the one hand and with - Long time archival and verification service can be realized as a function of ICT service or as a function of a special trust service type.
+Trust - 341 services (incl. nIDGs) work with national identification schemes on the one hand and with - international trust infrastructure (other trust services) on the other. - e) Providing identification of natural or legal persons. - The following attribute types (see Table 1) presume a previously performed identification of related natural or legal persons: - document issuer legal status; - signatory status (powers) or signatory position; - 348 signature. - 349 The trust service types a) and b) use these attribute types and, hence, also presume a - previously performed identification of related natural or legal persons.
+The identification - services are provided by operators specialized in performing identification.
+These services can